 - Corporate finance

 In each year of study, you choose a number of elective modules which allow you to either focus more deeply on finance and accounting, or to broaden your studies into areas including business forecasting.

-The BSc Accounting & Finance degree is available as a three-year degree or four-year degree for those who wish to take up a one-year work placement sandwich option, which offers excellent opportunities to gain relevant work experience to prepare you for your career, and to make contacts in the business and finance world.
+BSc (Hons) Accounting and Finance is available as a three-year degree or four-year degree for those who wish to take up a one-year work placement sandwich option, which offers excellent opportunities to gain relevant work experience to prepare you for your career, and to make contacts in the business and finance world.
 Students also have the option to take up a study abroad sandwich year at one of our highly respected partner institutions across the world.

 Placements and internships

 The experience of working for a leading institution, such as one of the big audit firms or an investment bank, is not only exciting, but can be invaluable in terms of your future career.
 It will enable you to acquire skills and competencies sought by graduate employers, and give you an edge over the competition.

 Available study abroad programme structure and partner institutions